Informfully/Challenges/README.md

 ## Data Overview

 The *training* dataset you receive includes the list of 8,500 article IDs from the 2025 iteration of the task.
-This allows you, for example, to create image recommendations for the same images and compare your approach with [last year's results](https://github.com/Informfully/Challenges/tree/main/newsimages25/images) in a prelimiary user study.
+This allows you, for example, to create image recommendations for the same images and compare your approach with [last year's results](https://github.com/Informfully/Challenges/tree/main/newsimages25/images) in a preliminary user study.

 The *test* dataset for the online evaluation event contains around 850 articles.
 It may include articles from the training dataset and articles from the evaluation events of previous iterations.
-Both datasets are contains a CSV with the following data on news articles:
+Both datasets contain a CSV with the following data on news articles:

 | Attribute | Description |
 | - | - |